kschuler/guide/current/how-to-run.md

 ##### After the subject leaves:
 5. Copy participant to raw-data folder and update subject-tracking sheet
+6. Scan any physical data sheets and include them in the raw-data folder

 ##### How to setup the experiment with Atom